 Four LEDs mounted on the front panel of the PSU/cooling module (see Figure 1-8) indicate the status of the power supply and the fans.
 Module replacement must be completed within 10 minutes after removal of the failed module.
-For more information, see "Power Supply/Cooling Module LEDs" on page 81.
+For more information, see "Power Supply/Cooling Module LEDs" in Chapter 5.